jeeliz/jeelizFaceFilter/README.md

 ## Architecture

 * `/demos/`: source code of the demonstrations, sorted by 2D/3D engine used,
-* `/dist/`: heart of the library:
+* `/dist/`: core scripts of the library:
   * `jeelizFaceFilter.js`: main minified script,
   * `jeelizFaceFilter.module.js`: main minified script for use as a module (with `import` or `require`),
+* `/neuralNets`: trained neural network models:
-  * `NNC.json`: file storing the neural network parameters, loaded by the main script,
+  * `NN_DEFAULT.json`: file storing the neural network parameters, loaded by the main script,
-  * `NNC<xxx>.json`: alternative neural network models,
+  * `NN_<xxx>.json`: alternative neural network models,
 * `/helpers/`: scripts which can help you to use this library in some specific use cases,
-* `/libs/`: 3rd party libraries and 3D engines used in the demos.
+* `/libs/`: 3rd party libraries and 3D engines used in the demos,
+* `/reactThreeFiberDemo/`: NPM/React/Webpack/Three-Fiber boilerplate.

 ## Demonstrations and apps